-51 The iPhone holds a market share of circa 35% in Europe, whereas the iPad's market share is nearly 49%.
-See https://gs.statcounter.com/os-market-share/mobile/europe <a href="https://gs.statcounter.com/os-market-share/mobile/europe <a href="https://gs.statcounter.com/os-market-share/mobile/europe <a
+54 The iPhone holds a market share of circa 35% in Europe, whereas the iPad's market share is nearly 49%.
+See https://gs.statcounter.com/os-market-share/mobile/europe

 Apple's OSs storage capacity can be expanded with Apple iCloud+ service.
 The iCloud+ offer includes iCloud Private Relay (IPR), a service similar to VPN that routes web traffic through separate internet relays, which is seen by Apple as a way to enhance browsing privacy.
-Apple's App Tracking Transparency (ATT) allows its users to review categories of personal data tracked by apps available in the AppStore.53 Together with IPR, ATT fits in with Apple's effort to market itself as a secure brand in terms of data privacy with a business model not dependent on targeted advertising.
+Apple's App Tracking Transparency (ATT) allows its users to review categories of personal data tracked by apps available in the AppStore.56 Together with IPR, ATT fits in with Apple's effort to market itself as a secure brand in terms of data privacy with a business model not dependent on targeted advertising.